Contact us by email at info[at]maytree.com.

 Violeta provides administrative support to the president and management team.
 Before joining Maytree, she worked and volunteered with many community organizations, including Skills for Change and the Centre for Spanish Speaking Peoples.
 Violeta trained as an executive assistant at Escuela Superior de Educación Profesional Maria Rosario Araoz Pinto in Lima, Peru.

-Bonnie spans the policy and communications teams, with research and policy analysis, writing/editing and communications planning.
-Her previous research and service work at Ryerson University, University of Toronto Scarborough and OCASI focused on immigrants and international students.
+Bonnie leads Maytree’s work to change the narrative of human rights and poverty in Canada.
+Her previous research, policy, communications, and service work at Maytree, OCASI, University of Toronto Scarborough, and Ryerson University focused on immigrants and international students.
 Bonnie holds an MA in immigration and settlement studies from Ryerson University.

 Aretha is the first point of contact for public inquiries and provides communications support for the Maytree communications team.
 She has previously worked at TRIEC, CitiFinancial and emergency call centres.
 She holds a BA in anthropology and health studies from the University of Toronto and a graduate certificate in digital media marketing at George Brown College.
 Aretha is a Maytree Scholarship program alumna.